 What is my digital footprint?

 Your digital footprint is your online identity, it is everything that you post online.
-It can be used to form an image of who we are so it is important that this image is accurate.
-Only share and post, appropriate and necessary content to avoid misrepresentation and information getting into the wrong hands.
+It can be used to form an image of who we are so it is important that this image is accurate and only appropriate and necessary content is shared and posted.

-Criminals are getting smarter, so it is important to be in control on your online presence, otherwise, they may use the content you post against you.
+You wouldn’t want the wrong image of you to be portrayed and ruin your chances of a job opportunity, or for the information that you post to put you in a vulnerable position.
+Cyber criminals are getting smarter so it is important to be in control of your online presence, otherwise, they may use the content you post against you.

 Understanding your digital footprint